-One of the remarkable things about the book is that Harriet Hill refuses to dwell on the negative and feel sorry for herself.
-She deals with her grief directly.
-She is as human as any other mother who hurts, grieves, cries and even gets angry at God – working her way through the many stages and forms of grief.
-But it is her belief in hope and in God’s unfailing love that is the underlying theme throughout the book.
-She never, even in the darkest and most difficult moments, feels abandoned by God.
+Harriet Hill deals with her grief directly, as a mother who hurts, grieves, cries and gets angry at God.
+Even so, it is her belief in hope and in God’s unfailing love that is the underlying theme throughout the book.
+Even in the darkest and most difficult moments, does she feel abandoned by God.

-Mrs. Hill compares the loss of her son and the consequent period of grieving to a book: “And I shall put that book on a shelf nearby so that I can love it often, but I imagine that time will afford me more occasions when that book will need dusting.”
+During reflection, Mrs. Hill compares the loss of her son, and the consequent period of grieving, to a book: “And I shall put that book on a shelf nearby so that I can love it often, but I imagine that time will afford me more occasions when that book will need dusting.”

 In a review in the North Carolina Asheville Citizen-Times, Carole Currie incorporated a quote from the author: “There is no need to remind me that I have two healthy, vibrant sons and a loving husband.
 Nor can I fully understand the feelings of someone else going through a tragedy, for we all come from, live in and go toward different paths.
 Robert did not pass away so that good things could happen, but because he did, value has been added to many lives.”